Extrinsic anomalous Hall conductivity of a topologically nontrivial conduction band

-In contrast, those for the trivial phase do not cross.
+Figure \ref{fig:sigma-sj-approx-int} shows the sum of $\sigma_{xy}^{i}$ and $\sigma_{xy}^{sj}$ as functions of the sheet carrier density of the conduction band.
+For the nontrivial phase, the curves of different $V_{m}/V_{0}$ cross at the critical sheet carrier density where $\sigma_{xy}^{sj}$ changes sign and the value of the Hall conductivity is shifted to $ \left.\sigma_{xy}^{i}\right|_{n_{C}}+\left.\sigma_{xy}^{sj}\right|_{n_{C}}=-\frac{e^{2}}{2h}\mathrm{sgn}(B)$.
+This shifting can be canceled if the time-reversed partner of $H$ is also considered, which gives $\mathrm{sgn}(-B)$.
+In contrast, those for the trivial case do not cross [Figs. \ref{fig:sigma-sj-approx-int} (c) and (d)].
 This crossing could provide an extra signature of the nontrivial phase, if the relative strength of the nonmagnetic and magnetic doping fluctuates accidentally or can be tuned in a controlled way from sample to sample.
 Also, the intrinsic and side-jump contributions can be separated by defining the intrinsic contribution as the extrapolation of the ac Hall conductivity to zero frequency in the limit of $\tau_{tr}\rightarrow\infty$, with $1/\tau_{tr}\rightarrow0$ faster than $\omega\rightarrow0$ \cite{Nagaosa10rmp}. $\tau_{tr}$ is the transport time, which can be extracted from the longitudinal conductivity.

 \emph{Summary} - We show that extrinsic anomalous Hall conductivity in a topologically nontrivial conduction band (i.e., in the quantum anomalous Hall phase) exhibits different behaviors from those in a trivial band.
 More specifically, the side-jump extrinsic Hall conductivity changes sign at a critical sheet carrier density only in the nontrivial phase.
 When varying the ratio between nonmagnetic and magnetic scattering, the side-jump Hall conductivities cross at the critical sheet carrier density.
 The skew-scattering Hall conductivity shows similar behaviors when the nonmagnetic scattering overwhelms the magnetic scattering.
-In the dirty regime, where both the intrinsic and side-jump mechanisms may dominate, the total anomalous Hall conductance is half-quantized at the critical sheet carrier density.
 These features may help future experiments that explore the quantum anomalous Hall systems.

-This work was supported by the Research Grant Council of Hong Kong under Grants No. HKU705110P.
+This work was supported by the Research Grant Council of Hong Kong under Grant No. HKU705111P.